lixilinx/FilterbanksBestPractices/README.md

 I gradually increase filter length until overshoot, i.e., bumpy mainlobe, arises.
 Another strategy is to start from a large filter length, and then gradually increase lambda to damp the overshoot if there is.

 Setting symmetry=[0;0;0] releases all the design freedoms, and typically finds solutions with much lower aliasing (around 20 dB lower sidelobes in this example!).
 Lowering aliasing benefits certain applications like low, high or band pass filtering (LPF/HPF/BPF), sample-rate conversion (SRC), etc. However, symmetric design has nicer numerical properties and better fits other tasks like AEC.
+Another merit of SAME symmetry is that both the analysis and synthesis filters must have nearly linear phase in the pass band as otherwise, nearly perfect reconstruction (NPR) is not possible.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/low_latency_design_for_aec.svg" width="400" />